Ninja-Spotted/Portefolio/Learning/readme.md

 layout: default
 ---

-## This is where my documentation while I am learning a new topic will go to.
+## This is where documentation of learning topics will go to.